Skip to main content

 Portal

-• Check - Test if a subject has a permission on an object
+• Check — test a subject's permission on an object.

-• Expand - See all subjects with a given permission on an object
+• Expand — list every subject that holds a given permission on an object.

-• List Objects - Find all objects a subject can access
+• List Objects — find every object a subject can access.

 Creating Relation Tuples